Who are we?

 Who can use our service?
 Age?
 Disability?

-However, children or young people with a learning disability may be best served by the CAMHS LD service which can offer specialist psychological interventions.
-Where there is overlap discussion about the best service is held between the relevant teams.
+Children or young people with mental health problems or a learning disability may be best served by the CAMHS service or CAMHS LD service which can offer specialist interventions.
+These services are delivered by the Staffordshire and Shropshire Foundation Trust (SSSFT).
+Please see their website for further details.
+Where there is overlap, discussion about the best service is held between the relevant teams.

 How to access our service (inc. referral routes)